litexlang/litex-official-documents/Tutorial/Equal.md

 # Equal: Why `=` Rules Mathematics

+_Equal: regarding or affecting all objects in the same way._

+_— Merriam-Webster Dictionary_

 `=` is the most important proposition in math.
 It is used to build equal relation between two objects.
 In other words, when `x = y`, there is no difference between `x` and `y` any more.
 For example:

 ```litex